Luxembourg Palace, built for a queen

 Chalgrin indeed restored the interior in 1804.

-The palace was entirely refurnished in Louis-Philippe style.
+Finally, the palace was entirely refurnished in Louis-Philippe style.

 The Orangerie was built during that time.

-However, the major transformations occurred under the Second Empire.
+Napoleon I commissioned its restoration in 1811, but the major transformations occurred under the Second Empire.

 The two fountains are therefore back to back.